mizzioisf/openhospital-client/README.md

 Error Initializing MySQL database on port 3306 error while loading shared libraries: libaio.so.1.
 I had to install it manually and re-launch the script.
 ```

-You have to install the libaio library:
+You have to install the libaio libraries, on Ubuntu:

 ```
 sudo apt-get install libaio1